ttoohey/laravel-filterable/readme.md

   ]
 ];
 Post::filter($filter)->toSql()
-// select * from posts left join (
+// select * from posts inner join (
 //  select distinct comments.post_id
 //  from comments
 //  where created_at >= ? and created_at <= ?
 // ) as comments_1 on posts.id = comments_1.post_id
-// where comments_1.post_id is not null
 ```

 # Full text search